The Top 7 Pre-Call Sales Planning Meeting Questions

 Facebook Twitter Email LinkedIn

-Pre-Call Sales Planning Meeting Questions Matter
+The Research: Pre-Call Sales Planning Meeting Questions Matter

-Buyers Expect More from Sales People
+Buyers Expect More Preparation from Sales People

-According to Forester Research, executive level buyers report that less than 25% of salespeople meet their expectations, create value, or get agreement for a next step during their sales meetings.
+According to Forester Research, executive level buyers report that less than 25% of sales people meet their expectations, create value, or get agreement for a next step during their sales meetings.
 Much of the poor track record comes down to a lack of sales preparation.
 Sadly, executive buyers report that:

-• 78% of sales people did not have relevant client case studies to share
+• 78% of sales people did not have relevant client case studies to share.

-• 77% did not fully understand their core issue
+• 77% did not fully understand their core issue.

-• 70% of sales people were not adequately prepared to answer their questions
+• 70% of sales people were not adequately prepared to answer their questions.

 The Top 7 Pre-Call Sales Planning Meeting Questions

-1. Their Business
+1. Their Business Context

 What is going on in their industry and their business?
 This is a no-brainer.
 You need to know your client.
 The effort and time required to get the meeting with a target client is significant.